cyface-de/android-backend/README.md

 update* to always have the most recent information.
 For this you need to implement the `DataCapturingListener` interface to be notified on `onNewGeoLocationAcquired(GeoLocation)` events.

+**Load Track**

+To display the track of a finished measurement use `persistenceLayer.loadTrack(measurementId)` which returns a list of lists containing `GeoLocations`.
+Currently there is always just one sub list which contains the full track.
+We'll change this soon so that tracks are sliced into sub tracks when pause/resume was used which is the reason behind the return type.

 #### Delete measurements

 The following code snippet shows how to manage stored measurements: